MidgardOS/BifrostShell/README.md

-# BifrostShell - A fork of LiquidShell
+# BifrostShell - A fork of liquidshell

-Forked by: Gary Greene, `greeneg at altimatos.com` Liquidshell Author: Martin Koller, `kollix at aon.at`
+Forked by: Gary Greene, `greeneg at altimatos.com` liquidshell Author: Martin Koller, `kollix at aon.at`

 ## Introduction

 BifrostShell is a fork with major UX changes from it's parent, [liquidshell](https://github.com/KDE/liquidshell).
-It retains the goal of `liquidshell` to be a basic Desktop Shell implemented using only QtWidgets.
+It retains the goal of `BifrostShell` to be a basic Desktop Shell implemented using only QtWidgets.

 The main changes:
 - UI changes to the panel to be more similar aesthetically and functionality to KDE3's kicker
+- Redesign the launch menu to mimic more of the UI of Plasma5's new Kickoff menu
 - Add desktop icon support
 - Extend the wallpaper settings to allow for either per desktop or same on all desktop spaces
 - Replace use of krunner with a dialog that more closely resembles KDE3's krun dialog